Hidden secrets in Old Québec

 6, Donnacona street

-If you think that the entrance of your house is quite small well wait to see the narrowest house in North America!
+If you think that the entrance of your house is quite small well wait to see one of the narrowest house in North America!
 It is located on Donnacona Street, and the façade of the house is only 3.7 meters wide!
 It is really near from Ursuline school, the oldest school for girls in North America (now private school for boys and girls).
-Go visit the Ursuline Museum it worth it!
+Go visit the Ursuline Museum if you want to learn more about it.